s33dunda/blog/docs/posts/DevOps/the-final-barrier.md

 !!! question "What is DevOps?"

-    Now I've been practicing "DevOps" for 12 years and I have my opinions but like the controversial GIF pronunciation...
+    I've been practicing "DevOps" for 12 years and I have my opinions but like the controversial GIF pronunciation...

 ??? failure "Hot Take"